WalletConnect/walletconnect-docs/api/api-keys.md

 ## How to implement

-Api keys will consumed through url parameters.
+Api keys will be consumed through url parameters.

 Url parameters used:

-- `apiKey`: Your api key obtained from [walletconnect.com](walletconnect.com)
+- `apiKey`: Your api key can be obtained from [walletconnect.com](walletconnect.com)

 Example URL: